0xspade/s3cario/README.md

 ## Disclaimer

 This tool is for bug bounty or gray box penetration testing only.
 Be responsible with your action using my tool.
 I'm not responsible for the others action who misuse my tool.

+My code is look like a copy paste and a shitty "if and else" code.
+But as long as it's working, I guess it's a good to go tool :)

 Feel free to translate it to golang.